Inclusionary Housing Overview

 Provide access to transit, employment, amenities

-- To learn more about the program in Baltimore City, read the Inclusionary Housing legislation.
+- To learn more about the program in Baltimore City, read the Inclusionary Housing legislation and its expiration in 2022.